sumo300/chocolatey-packages-au/README.md

 This repository contains [chocolatey automatic packages](https://chocolatey.org/docs/automatic-packages).
-The repository is setup so that you can manage your packages entirely from the GitHub web interface (using AppVeyor to update and push packages) and/or using the local repository copy.
+The repository is setup so that you can manage your packages entirely from the GitHub web interface (using GitHub Actions to update and push packages) and/or using the local repository copy.

 ## Prerequisites